 Fig. 1 shows an example of the range in ‘m’ values found by various researchers for positive Switching Impulse for different configurations with and without insulators.
 Results are plotted as a function of gap clearance.
 In this same chart, the continuous curves represent the correction approach adopted in the old IEC 60 relating m to clearance.
 The new approach under IEC standards 60060 and 60071, where I contributed, attempted to better rationalize available information (then limited to 3500 m) relating the factor m to stress parameters instead of clearance.
 However, the approaches in the two are sometimes contradictory, even if starting from the same basic data, and they are difficult to apply as well.
 Moreover, they do not take into account new information from tests up to 5000 m.
 An urgent need therefore exists to update and harmonize such correction approaches while taking into account latest results, as recommended by IEC and supported by CIGRE, where two new working groups look at the influence of altitude on clean insulators (WG D1.50) and polluted insulators (WG D1.44).

-Given my experience in the field, I offer several suggestions to optimize the new approach that will be proposed to IEC:
+Several suggestions to optimize the new approach have been proposed to IEC:

 1. Influence of air density is generally a minor part of breakdown/flashover voltage: a small inaccuracy in measurement, in configuration simulation or in voltage parameters can lead to high inaccuracies in the parameter m when comparing results at different altitudes.
 Comparative tests at various altitudes must therefore be designed and carried out accurately.